The-OpenROAD-Project/OpenROAD/docs/contrib/DeveloperGuide.md

 tool class, an initialization function that is called after all of the tools have been made, and a function to delete the tool.
-This small header does **not** include the class definition for the tool so that OAOAOAthe OpenROAD framework does not have to know anything about the tool internals or include a gigantic header file.
+This small header does **not** include the class definition for the tool so that the OpenROAD framework does not have to know anything about the tool internals or include a gigantic header file.

 `MakeTool.hh` defines the following: